Wanstead High School: History

-Wanstead Country High school was opened in 1924 as a mixed Grammar school.
+Wanstead County High school opened in 1924 as a mixed Grammar school.
 It was one of the first co-educational secondary schools in England.
 The site had previously been a rectory.

-During the Second World War the school was evacuated to Newent.
+During the Second World War, the school was evacuated to Newent.
 On 15 February 1957, over 150 pupils suffered food poisoning.
 Until 1965 it was administered by the Essex Education Committee.
 In the 1960s, the school had around 800 boys and girls, with 250 in the sixth form.

 The school buildings were extended in 1964 and again in 1974 when the science and humanities block was built.

+In 2013, the school received a "Requires Improvement" rating from Ofsted.
+The report stated that 'Achievement is not yet good.
+Students are not making good enough progress in a number of subjects including modern foreign languages, business studies and geography.'

 Performing arts facilities

 Performing arts facilities at the school include a theatre, drama and dance studios and music technology suites.
 In addition to allowing pupils to study these areas specifically, performance elements are also being introduced into other areas of the wider curriculum.
 Ian Sweet and Rebecca Grace are the current heads of performing arts at the school.
-However, previous head teacher, Bob Hamlyn, has come under fire recently for cutting the music department's budget..